-\$2.2.1 Preliminary rounds
+S2.2.1 Preliminary rounds

 The judges use a scale of marks per section from 0.0 to 10.0 (inclusive), with half points.
 Their final mark is rounded to one decimal place.
 In tests with only two sections judges are allowed to add or detract 0.1 from this final mark.
-In addition, judges are allowed to deduct up to 2.0 (with half points) from the final mark for bad riding and/or rough aids2.
+In addition, judges are allowed to deduct up to 2.0 (with half points) from the final mark for bad riding and/or rough aids3.

 Only the final mark is shown.
+If technically possible, the single marks per section may be shown.
 With 5 judges the highest and lowest mark will be disregarded.
-The final score calculated by the secretariat is the arithmetic mean of the three marks, rounded to two decimal places.
+The final score calculated by the secretariat is the arithmetic mean of the three final marks, rounded to two decimal places.
 Rounding is done following the common mathematical rules.